slideflow/slideflow/docs/_sources/project_setup.rst.txt

 Setting up a Project
 ====================

-The easiest way to use ``slideflow`` is through the bundled project management class, ``slideflow.Project``, which supports unified datasets, annotations, and project directory structure for all of the various pipeline functions.
+The easiest way to use ``slideflow`` is through the bundled project management class, :class:`slideflow.Project`, which supports unified datasets, annotations, and project directory structure for all of the various pipeline functions.
 Projects are initialized at a directory, with settings saved in a ``settings.json`` file.
 Below are the configuration settings used to create a project:

 +-------------------------------+-------------------------------------------------------+
 | **name**                      | Project name.                                         |